GenealogyCollective/gprime/README.md

 database directly where it can for speed.

 gPrime is a JupyterLab extension.
-This extension is composed of a Python package named `gprime_server` for the server extension and a NPM package named `gprime` for the frontend extension.
+This extension is composed of a Python package named `gprime` for the server extension and a NPM package named `gprime` for the frontend extension.

 To use gPrime you will need: